2023 Under-21 EURO qualifying latest: France, Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania is nearing completion, with holders Germany, France, the Netherlands, England, Portugal, Belgium and Spain through so far to join the co-hosts next summer.

-In all, 53 teams are competing for 14 places alongside Georgia and Romania.
-In addition to the confirmed group winners, several other nations are certain of at least a September play-off by finishing in the top two.
+In all, there were 14 finals places available alongside Georgia and Romania.
+In addition to the already-confirmed group winners, several other nations are certain of at least a September play-off by finishing in the top two.
+Two more group winners and the best runners-up, who will qualify automatically, will be decided on Tuesday, along with the identity of three of the eight play-off contenders.

 Qualifying summary